Besides the 1040-SR form, seniors have special options available to file and pay their taxes. Here's a guide to tax counseling for the elderly.

-Personal exemptions went away with the Tax Cuts and Jobs Act for tax years 2018 through 2025.
+Personal exemptions for federal taxes went away with the Tax Cuts and Jobs Act for tax years 2018 through 2025.
 But some states offer tax exemptions on certain types of retirement income or your property taxes.

 How can seniors manage their IRAs and RMDs?

 Deferring taxes on your retirement savings doesn't last forever.
 In the past, seniors needed to begin taking distributions from retirement accounts at age 70 1/2.